Smile-SA/palindrome.js-grafana-plugin/README.md

   Grafana Palindrome.js Panel
 </h1>

-Visualize Prometheus metrics or other datasources in 3D and in real time with the Grafana Palindrome.js Panel.
-This panel is based on the [Palindrome.js](https://github.com/Smile-SA/palindrome.js/) library.
+Visualize Prometheus metrics or other datasources in 3D with the Grafana Palindrome.js panel.
+This panel is based over the SMILE[Palindrome.js](https://github.com/Smile-SA/palindrome.js/) library.

 > Palindrome.js is a three.js based library which provides 3D monitoring for system metrics and KPIs.
-Presented as metrics sets within layers, Palindrome.js helps to easily identify relations between metrics, indicators, behaviors or trends for your realtime systems or any other data source.
+Metrics are presented as sets within layers, which helps to easily identify relations between metrics, indicators, behaviors or trends for your realtime systems or any other data source.
 Custom algorithms, visual behaviors, styles and color schemes can easily be modified or added.

 <p align="center">